Online registration takes place:

-Students who desire or who need to cease pursuing their degrees after must submit a Notice of Withdrawal from the university, bearing the proper (program/department) signatures, to the Graduate School.
+Students who are compelled to leave their studies after the start of the term or session, including any and all courses for which they are registered that term or session, must submit a Withdrawal Request form bearing the proper signatures to the Graduate School at the time of their withdrawal or termination of studies.
 The date used in computing a refund is the filing date of the document for withdrawal.
-Students who withdraw during a semester and do not file an application for withdrawal receive marks of failure in all courses and forfeit the right to any refund which they would otherwise receive.
-Students seeking to re-enter graduate study following withdrawal must reapply for admission and compete with a new entering class.
+Students who withdraw during a term or session and do not file a withdrawal form receive marks of failure in all courses and forfeit the right to any refund that they would otherwise receive.

-*Determined each semester and session by Student Financial Services.
+*Actual dates are determined each semester and session by Student Financial Services